Before talking about Top things to do in Penang George Town, Malaysia

 - Opening hour: 9am – 5pm

-Clan Jetties are wooden villages near the Penang Pier where Chinese immigrants in 19th century settled down.
-In other words, they are Chinese floating villages.
-There are six clans, but Chew Clan is the most famous and active clan.
+Clan Jetties are floating wooden villages near the Penang Pier where Chinese immigrants settled down in the 19th century.
+There are six clans, but Chew Clan is the most famous and active clan in Penang Georgetown.
 Each clan has its own temple to worship their own gods and goddesses.

 - Address: Pengkalan Weld, George Town, 10300 George Town, Pulau Pinang, Malaysia